-Our operations to date have been limited primarily to conducting research and development activities for setmelanotide.
+Up until recently, our operations have been limited primarily to conducting research and development activities for setmelanotide.
 To date, we have not generated sufficient cash flow from product sales and have financed our operations primarily through the proceeds received from the sales of common and preferred stock, royalty interest financing, asset sales, as well as capital contributions from the former parent company, Rhythm Holdings LLC.
 From August 2015 through August 2017, we raised aggregate net proceeds of \$80.8 million through our issuance of series A preferred stock.
-Since our initial public offering, or IPO, on October 10, 2017 and our underwritten follow-on offerings through October 2022, we have raised aggregate net proceeds of approximately \$742.5 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
+Since our initial public offering, or IPO, on October 10, 2017 and our underwritten follow-on offerings through October 2022, we have raised aggregate net proceeds of approximately \$791.5 million through the issuance of our common stock after deducting underwriting discounts, commissions and offering related transaction costs.
 We also received \$100.0 million from the sale of our Rare Pediatric Disease Priority Review Voucher, or PRV, to Alexion Pharmaceuticals, Inc. in February 2021.
-In June 2022, we entered into the RIFA with entities managed by HealthCare Royalty Partners and received cumulative proceeds of \$73.2 million, net of certain transaction costs at closing.
-Additionally there is \$25.0 million of additional proceeds available to us under our RIFA if certain sales based milestone is achieved during 2023.
-In December 2021, we entered into an Exclusive License Agreement with RareStone Group Ltd., or RareStone, and received \$7.0 million from the execution of that agreement.
+In June 2022, we entered into the Revenue Interest Financing Agreement ("RIFA"), with entities managed by HealthCare Royalty Partners, collectively referred to as the Investors, and through December 31, 2023 have received cumulative proceeds of \$96.7 million, net of certain transaction costs.

-We have built a US marketing and commercialization infrastructure to support our U.S. launch of IMCIVREE, and are building a comparable infrastructure in Canada and certain European countries as we achieve approval and reimbursement authorization.
-IMCIVREE became commercially available to patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency in the U.S. in the first quarter of 2021.
-We launched IMCIVREE for patients 6 years of age and older with obesity due to BBS during June 2022.
+IMCIVREE became commercially available to patients 6 years of age and older with obesity due to POMC, PCSK1 or LEPR deficiency in the U.S. in the first quarter of 2021 and patients 6 years of age and older with obesity due to BBS during June 2022.
 Following marketing authorizations in the EU and Great Britain, we are pursuing a country-by-country strategy to establish market access and reimbursement for IMCIVREE in several countries.
 During March 2022, we treated the first patients with IMCIVREE in France under the paid early access program and we treated the first patients with IMCIVREE in Germany during June 2022.
-Additionally, we have treated our initial patients in the United Kingdom, Italy, The Netherlands and Turkey during the fourth quarter of 2022.
 We expect to continue to fund our operations through the sale of equity, debt financings or other sources.
-We intend to build our own marketing and commercial sales infrastructure and we may enter into collaborations with other parties for certain markets outside the United States.
+We have built our own marketing and commercial sales infrastructure in the United States and are in the process of building a similar infrastructure in several European markets and the United Kingdom.
+We may enter into collaborations with other parties for certain markets outside the United States.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms, or at all.
 If we fail to raise capital or enter into such other arrangements as, and when, needed, we may have to significantly delay, scale back or discontinue the development or commercialization of setmelanotide.

-As of December 31, 2022 we had an accumulated deficit of \$710.1 million.
-Our net losses were \$181.1 million and \$69.6 million, for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$894.7 million.
+Our net losses were \$184.7 million and \$181.1 million for the years ended December 31, 2023 and 2022, respectively.
 We expect to continue to incur significant expenses and increasing operating losses over the foreseeable future.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- continue to conduct clinical trials for setmelanotide; - engage contract manufacturing organizations, or CMOs, for the manufacture of clinical and commercialgrade setmelanotide; - seek regulatory approval for setmelanotide for future indications; - expand our clinical and financial operations and build a marketing and commercialization infrastructure; - engage in the sales and marketing efforts necessary to support the continued commercial efforts of IMCIVREE globally; - take into account the levels, timing and collection of revenue earned from sales of IMCIVREE and other products approved in the future, if any; and - continue to operate as a public company.
+- continue to conduct clinical trials for setmelanotide and our other product candidates; - engage contract manufacturing organizations, or CMOs, for the manufacture of clinical and commercialgrade setmelanotide; - seek regulatory approval for setmelanotide for future indications, and for our other product candidates; - expand our clinical and financial operations and build a marketing and commercialization infrastructure; - engage in the sales and marketing efforts necessary to support the continued commercial efforts of IMCIVREE globally; - take into account the levels, timing and collection of revenue earned from sales of IMCIVREE and other products approved in the future, if any; and - continue to operate as a public company.